-This is the twenty-first session – and first one for Monday – that I am blogging from the 2014 annual meeting of the American Education Research Association (AERA) in Philadelphia.
+This is the twenty-second session that I am blogging from the 2014 annual meeting of the American Education Research Association (AERA) in Philadelphia.
 This session was a part of a symposium that was described as:

 Virtual Schools in the United States 2014: Politics, Performance, Policy, and Research Evidence